 Try cleaning the watch’s sensors

-Before you do anything drastic, try giving your watch and its sensor a good cleaning.
+Before you do anything drastic, try cleaning your watch and its sensor.

 The best way to clean your Apple Watch is to wipe it with a nonabrasive, lint-free cloth.
-You can lightly dampen the cloth with water, a 70 percent isopropyl alcohol wipe, or Clorox Disinfecting wipe.
+You can lightly dampen the cloth with water, a 70 percent isopropyl alcohol wipe, or a Clorox disinfecting wipe.

 All you need is a little bit of water to clean your watch.
 You should not use soap or other cleaning products to clean your Apple Watch.
-While you’re at it, you might clean your watch band too!
+While at it, also clean your watch band!

 If it’s cold outside